yhhhli/RegNet-Pytorch/README.md

 ### ImageNet

 For imagenet models, we keep the model and training configuration exactly the same with the original [released codes](https://github.com/facebookresearch/pycls).
-We train the model using pytorch framework, the checkpoints are released [here](https://drive.google.com/open?id=1lbIBzQNW2CqbmnbAkY8DM5apzq_YXWFc), and the summary of the results is shown below
+We train the model using pytorch framework,  and the summary of the results is shown below.

 | Models      | FLOPs (10^6) | Params (10^6) | Hyper-params                         | Accuracy (Paper) | Accuracy (Ours) |
 | ----------- | ------------ | ------------- | ------------------------------------ | ---------------- | --------------- |